 How to Apply

-- check whether Moray Council has the right to agree to the type of transfer involved; and
+- Check whether the Council has the ability to agree to the type of transfer involved;

-- identify as far as possible, any material considerations to be taken into account when determining the asset transfer request.
+- Identify as far as possible any other material considerations that would be taken into account in determining a request

 Community Asset Transfer Team